‘The Young And The Restless’ Spoilers: Dylan Is Held At Gunpoint, Sharon Blows His Cover, And Victor Vows To Find His Killer

 — Young and Restless (@YandR_CBS) January 3, 2017

 The Young and the Restless spoilers don’t say how Dylan handled Sharon’s inconvenient call.
 However, the spoilers state that the new cop will be held at gunpoint.
-Things don’t look good for Dylan —this could be the last time the fans see him alive!
+Things don’t look good for Dylan — this could be the last time the fans see him alive!

 Paul Goes To See Sharon